officiallysingh/spring-boot-problem-handler/README.md

 The main concept behind specifying the error attributes in `properties` file is **Error key**, which is mandatory to be unique for each error scenario.
 **It is either derived or specified by application** while throwing exception and used to externalize the error attributes in `properties` file.

-For example if error key for some exception is `some.error.key`, then error response attributes can be specified in `properties` file as follows.
+For example, if error key for some exception is `some.error.key`, then error response attributes can be specified in `properties` file as follows.
 ```properties
 code.some.error.key=some-error
 title.some.error.key=Some Error